jenkinsci/secone-security-plugin/README.md

 #### `accessToken` (optional, default: *none*)

 <username>:<password> for the SCM url.
 This will overwrite credentialsId if provided.

+Note: Here password is your Personal Access Token(PAT) of the github account which has acess to scmUrl.

 #### `credentialsId` (optional, default: *none*)